 University of Maryland - College Park is among your best bets if you're planning on studying General Agriculture.
 University of Maryland - College Park offers graduate degrees in agriculture for those interested in an advanced degree.
 Based in College Park, Maryland, UMCP supplies a safe and sound, suburban atmosphere for scholars.

 It's hard to beat University of Delaware if you wish to pursue General Agriculture as a major.
 Agriculture majors from University of Delaware get a earnings boost of approximately 19.6% over the typical income of general agriculture majors.
-This school is located in the suburban area of Newark, Delaware, close to shops and other amusement.
+With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 Any student pursuing a degree in General Agriculture has to check out Rutgers University - New Brunswick.
 Students who graduate from the agriculture program make around $41,558 in their early career salary and $79,997 in their mid-career salary.
 New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.

 Delaware State University is among your best bets if you're planning on studying General Agriculture.
-Students from the general agriculture program at Delaware State University earn 1.5% more than the typical graduate with the same degree.
+Students who graduate from the agriculture program earn around $36,370 in their early career salary and $63,437 in their mid-career salary.
 The location in an important city is wonderful for scholars trying to find adequate opportunities for social networking, adventure, and discovery.

 This school does not require freshmen to live on-campus.
 By providing school funding to 68.0% of its undergraduates,this school makes it possible to avoid taking on too much debt.
-This school's affordable yearly price is pretty attractive to bargain-conscious applicants.
 Go on a virtual tour for more information on Del State.